BLAST3R-PB2/bad_apple/README.md

 ## Features

-- Extract frames from a video at 5 frames per second (fps).
+- Extract frames from a video at your desired FPS.
 - Categorize pixels in each frame as either black or white.
 - Generate a PB2-compatible map in XML format based on the pixel data.
 - Customizable aspect ratio and frame rate for the frame extraction and mapping process.